Developer Guide

 What it is

-Pawbook allows the user to display the schedule
+Pawbook allows the user to display the schedule of all programs.

-of all programs on a specific date.
+For instance, the user may want to view the schedule of all programs on a specific date.
 By entering the correct schedule command with the correct date, the entire list of programs on the specific date will be generated.

 Implementation details

-When the user enters a valid command with the date, the arguments are parsed by the ScheduleCommandParser
+When the user enters a valid command with the date, the arguments are parsed by the ScheduleCommandParser that converts

-the argument string into a Date that is subsequently passed on to a ProgramOccursOnDatePredicate
+the argument string into a Date that is subsequently passed on to a ProgramOccursOnDatePredicate object.

-, the list of programs is retrieved via
+Using the IsEntityPredicate for program and the ProgramOccursOnDatePredicate, the list of programs is retrieved via

-using the updateFilteredEntityList()
+the ModelManager using the updateFilteredEntityList() method.

 Below is an example activity diagram for a valid schedule command from the user.